takingupspace/birdsuphotels/README.md

 > 18).
 Need to trim data returned from server, right now sensitive data isn't filtered out<br /><br />
 > 19).
 Add ability for admin to add or remove properties<br /><br />
 > 20).
 Need to train chat bot intents, so the chat bot has appropriate responses
+> 21).
+Ensure that all HTML TEMPLATE ID's are unique; AJAX requests are much less code and more concise when we target input fields by ID rather than
+> targetting the form and extracting the values from it.
+It does ensure that we target the correct form and field though!

 # **PROJECT-SET-UP**